 Globally speaking France has the most skier days of any country, with 55 million in 2012 compared to Austria and USA both having around 50 million.
 Although year to year this changes due to snow conditions, local economy and various other factors, France skiing holidays are clearly some of the best on the planet.

 The Three Valleys with 650km of piste is the largest lift linked ski area in the world.
 Paradiski with 425km, Les Sybelles 310km, Espace Killy 300km, and Milky Way (Italy and France) are all in the top 10 biggest ski resorts in the world.
 Portes Du Soleil is just outside the top ten as its 650km of skiing is not quite lift linked – my point being is that skiing in France is vast.

 It is not just large ski areas but the resorts in France are world famous.
 The likes of Chamonix, Morzine, Avoriaz, Les Gets, Les Arcs, La Plagne, Tignes, Val d’Isere, Meribel, Courchevel, Val Thoren, Alpe d’Huez, Les Deux Alpes and Flaine are well known.
-Even the less well known ski areas such as Sainte Foy, Les Carroz, Samoens, Megeve, Chatel, Peisey Vallandry, La Tania, Montgenevre and Isola 2000 are well worth a visit.
+Even the less well known ski areas such as Sainte Foy, Les Carroz, Samoens, Megeve, Sainte Gervais, Chatel, Peisey Vallandry, La Tania, Montgenevre and Isola 2000 are well worth a visit.